Known as nature's candy, wild raspberries have been gathered for consumption by humans for thousands of years.

-With their rich color, sweet juicy taste and antioxidant power, it is no wonder raspberries remain one of the world's most consumed berries.
+With their rich color, sweet juicy taste, and antioxidant power, it is no wonder raspberries remain one of the world's most consumed berries.

-This MNT Knowledge Center feature is part of a collection of articles on the health benefits of popular foods.
-It provides a nutritional breakdown of the raspberries and an in-depth look at its possible health benefits, how to incorporate more raspberries into your diet and any potential health risks of consuming raspberries.
+This article will address the health benefits of the most widely consumed red raspberry.
+It provides a nutritional breakdown of a raspberry and an in-depth look at its possible health benefits, how to incorporate more raspberries into your diet, and any potential health risks of consuming raspberries.

 Possible health benefits of consuming raspberries

 Consuming fruits and vegetables of all kinds has long been associated with a reduced risk of many adverse health conditions.

 Many studies have suggested that increasing consumption of plant foods like raspberries decreases the risk of obesity, diabetes, heart disease, and overall mortality while promoting a healthy complexion, increased energy, and overall lower weight.